. . . your guide to visiting the holy places

 • Inside, there is a bewildering conglomeration of 30-plus chapels and worship spaces.
 These are encrusted with the devotional ornamentation of several Christian rites.

-This sprawling church displays a mish-mash of architectural styles.
+This sprawling Church of the Holy Sepulchre displays a mish-mash of architectural styles.
 It bears the scars of fires and earthquakes, deliberate destruction and reconstruction down the centuries.
 It is often gloomy and usually thronging with noisy visitors.

 Yet it remains a living place of worship.
 Its ancient stones are steeped in prayer, hymns and liturgies.
 It bustles daily with fervent rounds of incensing and processions.